ARMmbed/BLEIntros/Docs/InDepth/Prototyping.md

 #Rapid Prototyping on mbed BLE

 mbed comes from a heritage of rapid prototyping and allows you to test code and ideas on BLE devices very easily.
-For a truly awesome BLE experience, though, you'll need to pair mbed with tools for rapidly prototyping the app side of your solution.
-In the early stages of development, you might find the following useful:
+For a truly awesome BLE experience, however, you'll need to pair mbed with tools for rapidly prototyping the app side of your solution.
+This article reviews tools that you might find useful in the early stages of development:

-* Feed user interaction directly to the BLE device via [hardware inputs](#hardware), for example a touchscreen.
+* Feed user interaction directly to the BLE device using [hardware inputs](#hardware), for example a touchscreen.

 * Create simple apps on [Evothings Studio](http://www.evothings.com) and run them on the Evothings App on your phone.
 It requires some learning of its own, but it [may well be worth your time](#evothings).